Davidslv/grid_generator/README.md

-grid_generator
+Grid Generator
 ==============

-Little exercise, it generates random letters and tries to find the words in the dictionary text file
+Litle exercise that generates a bi-dimensional grid with random letters and tries to find the words that matches the ones in the dictionay text file